nginxinc/kic-reference-architectures/docs/status-and-issues.md

 users and spawn rate.
 This is "normal" and is an area we want to expose and explore for troubleshooting, determining which metrics/traces are helpful, etc.
 4. The most common failure modes for non-cloud environments tend towards the following failures:
-   1. Unable to provision persistent storage; correct by ensuring you have a persistent volue provider and can provision a volume.
+   1. Unable to provision persistent storage; correct by ensuring you have a persistent volume provider and can provision a volume.
    2. Unable to provision an External IP; correct by adding an IP provider such as kubevip or metallb.
    3. Resource starvation (not enough CPU, Memory); expand the size of the VM or detune the environment.
    4. Timeouts in helm; increase the helm timeout in the configuration file.